• Skip to primary navigation

 • Cupcake batter is made similarly to that of cake batter where the butter and sugar are creamed together in the bowl of a stand mixer before the wet ingredients then dry ingredients are added to create a fluffy batter.
 Muffins are made by whisking together the wet ingredients then adding in the dry.
 This tends to result in a thicker batter than that of cupcakes

-💦 How to make moist double chocolate muffins
+The secret to moist double chocolate chip muffins

 I would not recommend using olive oil, but rather a neutral oil such as vegetable, canola or grapeseed.
 Olive oil has a strong flavor that will carry through to your baked muffins.
 We want that chocolate flavor to shine through instead.